yamila-moreno/organizer-manual/logistics/README.md

 Internet is crucial, so ask your venue provider if they have tested the WiFi before.
 Be prepared for some problems, so have all the material (tutorial, bootstrap, csses) downloaded and saved on a couple of pendrives.

 It is possible that the venue will claim they can handle Internet traffic, but during the workshop it turns out they can't.
 It's a good idea to ask if they have previously hosted programming workshops for 100+ people.

 It's also a good idea to have some backup mobile internet and to create a hotspot for attendees if internet is not working properly.
 Make sure to check - especially during the installation part - if there are problems with the Internet.

-### Decorations

-Good atmosphere and a friendly experience is extremely important, so if your budget is big enough, don't think twice about [printing some posters](../resources/README.md), buying fresh flowers or bringing nice tablecloths.
-These small little things can go a long way toward making a better experience for everyone.
-We all like nice things, right?
+..include:../decorations.md

 ## Food